dudeNumber4/database-migration/README.md

     * Run script `GenerateMigrationScript`.
     * Checkout back to the branch you just left.
     * The generated script should contain just the changes you need.
-* In any case, if you're sure that you want to set the current state to match what is in the database project, run script `./MigrationDatabase/UpdateDatabaseState.ps1` to do so.
+* In any case, if you're sure that you want to set the current state file to match what is in the database project, run script `./MigrationDatabase/UpdateDatabaseStateFile.ps1` to do so.
   * If you realize this didn't happen upon branch creation, for instance...

 ##### Merging
-* A merge conflict will occur under either of these conditions:
-  1. Your branch and another branch modified the same numbered historical script.
-  2. Your branch and another branch are modifying the same database object.
-* In this event, you will have to manually merge scripts.
-The following assumes you have aborted a merge (`git merge --abort`):
-  1. See section "Viewing / Modifying scripts in the resource" above.
-Run the `resgen` command described.
-  2. Open the .resx file in visual studio, identify the script(s) you have added.
-If it's difficult to find the one you added, you can follow the first two bullet points in the "viewing" section to quickly identify your script id/number.
-Once you know that, you can find your script number in the .resx file.
-Note that you can actually search the .resx while open.
-  3. Copy your script (and it's number) somewhere separately.
-Copy the .resx file outside the repo somewhere.
-  4. Switch to the branch you need to merge with.
-  5. Follow the same steps to copy out the other branch's script(s) and their numbers.
-  6. Examine the scripts; ensure they don't conflict.
-  7. Switch back to your branch.
-Open the .resx file you saved separately.
-  8. Add/update the scripts to the .resx with proper numbers.
-Ex: both scripts were committed as script #15.
-One must assume #15, the other #16.
-Note that they will be executed in that order.
-  9. Run the `resgen` command to convert the .resx back to .resources.
-  10. Delete the .resx and commit this new version of .resources to your branch.

-##### Revert Changes Already Committed to Source
-* This should be _very rare_.
-* You want to re-do scripts at a given point in git commit history.
-* Identify the point in history you want to begin with (just prior to the changes you want to eliminate).
-Revert / checkout that commit.
-* Copy `DatabaseMigrationScripts.resources` to a location outside the repo.
-* Checkout back to current, overwrite `DatabaseMigrationScripts.resources`.
-* Re-do the process under Usage.
+* If your branch and another both add a new script there will be a merge conflict.
+You will need to keep one and add the other under a new file name with the next number increment.

 ###### Manual System Test Plan
 * Beginning state (temp/junk database):